Krishna2709/corteva-weather-api/weather-api/README.md

 - **`README.md`**: Overview and instructions for the project.
 - **`.flake8`**: Linting configuration for maintaining code quality.

-This structure ensures that the project is well-organized, easy to maintain, and scalable.
-Each file has a clear role in developing, testing, deploying, and maintaining the weather data API.
+This structure ensures the project is well-organized, easy to maintain, and scalable.
+Each file has a clear role in developing, testing, deploying, and supporting the weather data API.

-### Deployment on AWS
+## Deployment on AWS

 - RDS (PostgreSQL): Managed database service for hosting the weather data.
 - EC2 or AWS Lambda: For hosting the ingestion and API code.